Tyler-Yates/bit-rot-checker/README.md

 In case of interruptions, a recency dictionary is saved on disk.
 Files that have passed verification recently (timeframe is configurable) will be skipped.

+## Prerequisites
+You will need a MongoDB database instance in order to use this program.
+You can create a [free MongoDB Atlas cluster](https://docs.atlas.mongodb.com/tutorial/deploy-free-tier-cluster/) (limited in size to 512MB) if you do not want to provision your own.

 ## Configuration
 You will need to create a `config.json` file in the root of this project.